mahermanns/jube-novice/episodes/04-basic-tags.md

 ---
-title: "Building a benchmark"
+title: "Influencing parameters with tags"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How can you automate the build process?
+- How can a workflow be influenced from the command line?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Use a basic configuration to automate the build process of the NAS Parallel Benchmark Suite.
+- Use tags to influence configuration values.
+- Run different workflows with the same configuration.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Define the build of a benchmark application as a separate step.
+- Use tags to include or exclude specific parts of a workflow.

 ::::::::::::::::::::::::::::::::::::::::::::::::